Quantum CORDIC -- Arcsine on a Budget: Digital to Amplitude Transformation

-We would like to find each $d_i$, we can do this by performing the quantum implementation of the CORDIC Arcsine, with a couple modifications.
-To leverage Remark~\ref{remark:asinOFsqrt}, we first multiply register \texttt{t} by two and subtract one.
+Using a few modifications to Algorithm~\ref{al:arcsin}, we can leverage CORDIC Arcsine for Digital to Amplitude conversion.
+To make use of Remark~\ref{remark:asinOFsqrt}, we first multiply register \texttt{t} by two and subtract one.
 Next, we set the \texttt{x} register equal to $1$.
 This gives us state,

 where $h_k'=2h_k-1 \in [-1, 1)$.